aridlehoover/manager-README/AGILITY.md

 ## Planning Practices

 - **Stories** &mdash; Product requirements should be expressed in the form of short stories told from the perspective of an end-user or collaborating system.
 These stories should include the actor, the action, and the motivation for the actor to take the action.
-Most importantly, each story should specify its acceptance criteria.
+Most importantly, each story should specify the criteria under which it will be accepted as complete.

 - **Daily Cycle** &mdash; Near the beginning of the team's workday, members of the team should share their status with each other and with stakeholders.
 Impediments can be raised in this context, but team members should not wait to seek help when stuck.